IRS Forms

 Lines 1–4 – Qualified Business Income from Each Trade or Business

-Lines 1 and 2 ask for each separate trade or business, its name (and EIN if applicable), and the QBI, W-2 wages, and unadjusted basis of qualified property from each.
-For sole proprietors, QBI comes from Schedule C. For S corporation shareholders, it comes from Form 1120-S, Schedule K-1, Box 17, Code V. For partners, it comes from Schedule K-1, Box 20, Code Z. Each pass-through entity provides a QBI statement that should specify these amounts – if the K-1 doesn’t include a QBI statement, contact the entity.
+Line 1, rows i through v, asks for each separate trade or business: column (a) name, column (b) taxpayer identification number, and column (c) QBI or loss.
+Line 2 totals column (c) across all rows.
+W-2 wages and unadjusted basis of qualified property are NOT reported on Form 8995 – those inputs appear only on Form 8995-A above the threshold.
+For sole proprietors, QBI starts with Schedule C net profit but must be reduced by the deductible portion of SE tax, the self-employed health insurance deduction, and self-employed retirement contributions (SEP, SIMPLE, or solo 401(k)) before it lands on Form 8995.
+For S corporation shareholders, it comes from Form 1120-S, Schedule K-1, Box 17, Code V. For partners, it comes from Schedule K-1, Box 20, Code Z. Each pass-through entity provides a QBI statement that should specify these amounts – if the K-1 doesn’t include a QBI statement, contact the entity.

 Lines 5–15 – Total QBI and Deduction Computation